Hikikomi gaeshi

 Hikikomi Gaeshi (引込返), also known as pulling-in counter, is one of the preserved throwing techniques, Habukareta Waza, of judo.
 It belonged to the fourth group, Yonkyo, of the 1895 Gokyo no Waza lists.
-It is categorized as a front sacrifice technique, Ma-sutemi.
+It is categorized as a rear sacrifice technique, Ma-sutemi.

 Description

 This technique is similar to Sumi Gaeshi, except that tori traps one of uke's arms.